Welcome to the Tenth block reveal

-This super quick but fun block pattern was created by Laura Piland of Slice of Pi Quilts.
-You can download it free on her blog here from now until September 24th, 2019.
-After then, the patterns in this QAL may not be available anymore or may be available for a small fee.
-Don’t delay, download them today.
+This 12.5″ (unfinished) block pattern was created by Becca of Pretty Piney Quilts.
+You can download it free from her post.
+The patterns in this QAL are available free now until November 16th, 2021 at 7:59 am Eastern time.
+After then, the patterns in this QAL may not be available anymore or may be available for a small fee through the designer.

 Tips and Tricks to Constructing this Block

 - Make This Block Your Own.
 I decided to use the words for Tu-Na Helper’s favorite place to be-lake, and my favorite place-quilt shop, and our favorite spot to visit together-museum.
 I also used a different fabric and color for the post than the arrows.
 You can choose your favorite places to visit, too, as long as the word fits on the sign and allows for the 1/4″ seam allowance on the sides.
 Embellishing my blocks helps make my quilt unique.

 Reminder: If you are entering our giveaways for the section prizes and for the grand prizes, we allow for creative additions, such as embellishments, but your blocks should still be recognizable as ones made by using the given patterns for this quilt along.
 However, this is your quilt and if you don’t like something, you are free to use whatever you want.
 Just be aware that block substitutions won’t count as an entry.